Market

 prescribed under section 133 of the Act read with the Companies (Indian Accounting Standards) Rules,

-affairs of the Company as at 31st March, 2024, the net loss and total comprehensive income, changes in
+affairs of the Company as at 31st March 2025, and of its net loss and total comprehensive income,

-equity and its cash flows for the year ended on that date.
+changes in equity, and cash flows for the year then ended.

 Basis for Opinion

-We conducted our audit of the financial statements in accordance with the Standards on Auditing (SAs)
+We conducted our audit in accordance with the Standards on Auditing (SAs) specified under Section

-specified under section 143(10) of the Act.
-Our responsibilities under those Standards are further
+143(10) of the Act.
+Our responsibilities under those standards are further described in the "Auditor's

-described in the Auditor's Responsibilities for the Audit of the financial statements section of our report.
+Responsibilities for the Audit of the Financial Statements" section of our report.

 We are independent of the Company in accordance with the Code of Ethics issued by the Institute of

-the financial statements under the provisions of the Act, and the Rules thereunder, and we have fulfilled
+under the provisions of the Act and the Rules thereunder, and we have fulfilled our other ethical

-our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
-We
+responsibilities in accordance with these requirements and the Code of Ethics.

 Material Uncertainty related to Going Concern